Ultimate Barbell Buying Guide: Choosing The Right Bar For Your Home Gym or Commercial Facility

 In the realm of strength training equipment the basic Olympic barbell stands out as possibly the most valuable of all.
-Whether you're focusing on powerlifting, weightlifting or CrossFit, at home or in a commercial gym, with just the right barbell, some weight plates and collars you can effectively train every major muscle group.
+Whether you're focusing on powerlifting, weightlifting or CrossFit, at home, in a PT studio or in a commercial gym, with just the right barbell, some weight plates and collars you can effectively train every major muscle group.

 Key components of an Olympic Barbell: